BYU-CS-260/passport-password/README.md

 export default LoginForm

 ```
-6. Create src/components/navbar.js with the following content
+6. ```src/components/navbar.js``` creates the menu and displays the options based on whether you are logged in or not.
 ```js
 import React, { Component } from 'react' import {Link } from 'react-router-dom'